nestoralfaro/courses-rest-api/README.md

 This restful API handles the following services for a user (taken from [Dr. Foust's project description](https://cs.harding.edu/gfoust/classes/comp4310/projects/api)):

 ## Instructions to execute
-To execute it on your local machine, clone the repository and run
+To execute it on your local machine, clone the repository and run.
 - `npm install` to install the necessary APIs for the application.
-- `npm run start` to start the server which should be listening on port `8000` or as specified on `lib/config.js`
+- `npm run start` to start the server which should be listening on port `8000` or as specified on `lib/config.js`.
+- Requires a MongoDB server.

 ## Services